Wireless¶

 Randomized BSSID¶

-Randomized BSSID aims to prevent the client vendors from collecting nearby Wi-Fi BSSIDs and client devices' GPS coordinates to their servers.
+Randomized BSSID feature is available as of firmware v4.6.
+It aims to prevent the client vendors from collecting nearby Wi-Fi BSSIDs and client devices' GPS coordinates to their servers.

-In the router's web Admin Panel, go to WIRELESS -> 5GHz Wi-Fi or 2.4GHz Wi-Fi, BSSID option is enabled by default.
-As a result, the device uses a randomly generated BSSID and renews it at each booting.
-When the random BSSID is disabled, you can use the real MAC.
+In the router’s web admin panel, go to WIRELESS -> 5GHz Wi-Fi or 2.4GHz Wi-Fi, the BSSID option is enabled by default.

-Guest Wi-Fi BSSID is consistent with the primary Wi-Fi BSSID in the same band.
+Note: For Guest Wi-Fi, the BSSID remains consistent with the Main Wi-Fi BSSID within the same frequency band.

 Still have questions?
 Visit our Community Forum.